pkrumins/the-little-prover/readme.txt

 This repository contains all the code examples from "The Little Prover" book.
+The Little Prover teaches the readers how to determine facts about recursive functions using induction.
+The book starts with programming concepts such as recursive functions and lists, and leads the reader along the shortest path to inductive proofs.

 If you're interested, get the book from Amazon: http://amzn.to/1I4JnqC